abrhambas01/papeer-repo/readme.md

 $ php artisan key:generate
 ```

-2. Rename the .env.example to .env file with necessary credentials such as ..
+2. Rename the .env.example to .env file with necessary credentials and fill the necessary information such as DB_DATABASE and DB_USERNAME and DB_PASSWORD depending upon your configuration.

 ## BUILT WITH